-Day One the tour van was at the hostel early morning to drive us to the Andes mountains, my start of the Machu Picchu Trek was a mountain Bike ride in the Andes mountain, it rained on us and it was freezing.
+The tour van was at the hostel early morning to drive us to the Andes mountains, my start of the Machu Picchu Trek was a mountain Bike ride in the Andes mountain, it rained on us and it was freezing.
 Regardless it was a great great time, once in a life time experience.

 Get a good slip resistant hiking boots before going on a hike, my advice is to spend the extra money and get a good pair.
-Break them well before starting the hike. mine and were slip resistant and water proof.
+Break them well before starting the hike.
+Mine were slip resistant and water proof.
 I plan to use them on several other mountain Hikes.
 Hopefully to Kilimanjaro.

 Besides a change of clothes, a rain poncho, the few other things I carried on the hike was Energy bars, hydrating gels, band aids, flash light and alarm watch.
 Band-Aids came handy as with all the walking I started to get blisters, nothing to bad though.
 You can also buy coca leaves and chew on them for energy and they help with altitude sickness.